Stay Informed

 Communicating With Critics

 Another part of your PR strategy to consider is developing relationships with key critics.
 Initiating a conversation with a well-known critic can be difficult.
 While you may find their email easily, the chances of getting a response are slim.
-It’s always beneficial to reach out to specialty reviewers, especially those who are also editors that focus on the region or varietal that most relates to your wines.
-Make an introduction or send an update on newsworthy stories to keep them interested in your brand should they be working on a story with a regional focus.
+It’s always beneficial to reach out to specialty reviewers, especially those who are also editors who focus on the region or varietal that most relates to your wines.
+Make an introduction or send an update on newsworthy stories to keep them interested in your brand, should they be working on a story with a regional focus.
 While they may not be able to taste your wine, they can cover it in other ways.
 Also, note that most reviewers taste blind, so this strategy will not affect the end score for your wine.
 That said, it may help garner an inclusion in an editorial if you can position yourself as a news or story source.

 Want to learn more about how to leverage scores for your marketing?
 Let’s connect!